 The first company to trial the concept was Perth project home builder 101 Residential.
 So far, the company has used 30 Pods with another 60 in the pipeline for its various projects throughout the city.

 101 Residential is so impressed with the Pods it is using them on display homes to attract further business, so far with considerable success.
 Several other builders have also shown keen interest in the concept.

 As the idea has grown in popularity, so have Pod sizes.
 The latest W.A.
-Spantruss effort is a 110-square-metre module (eight-week construction saving) that includes a bathroom and greater roof heights to enhance the design of the home.
+Spantruss effort is a 110-square-metre module (eight-week construction saving).

 One of the biggest hurdles in development was to match the accuracy of the factory built Pod with on site brickwork, which may not be constructed to the same exacting dimensions.